DorAzaria/Ariel_OOP_Ex2/README.md

 ![](https://i.ibb.co/0FnhjnW/pokemon-Header3.jpg)

-To run this game please enter:
+To run this game please enter in the Command Prompt:
-`java -jar Ex2.jar ID Level_Number ` ( not ready yet!)
+`java -jar Ex2.jar ID Level_Number `

-## MORE DETAILS ABOUT JAR NEED TO BE ADDED ASAP!..
+or poll the project, run the jar file and follow the following instructions:
 ![](https://i.ibb.co/ZhZFqqP/login.jpg)
 * Enter your ID number.
 * Enter the level you wish to play [0-23].